-The water resources CAGRD plans to use during the period from 2025 through 2044 include: 1) CAGRD's existing entitlements to 77,141 acre-feet of annual, long-term water supplies (to the extent they are available in any given year), and 2) a mix of supplies from the inventory of available water supplies identified in Table 4.3 as being available during the next 20 years.
+The water resources CAGRD plans to use during the period from 2025 through 2044 include:

+1) CAGRD's existing entitlements to 23,826 acre-feet of annual water supplies (CAP M&I, CAP Indian, and effluent), 2) long-term storage credits currently and anticipated to be in the CAGRD long-term storage account, and 3) a mix of supplies from the inventory of available water supplies identified in Table 4.3 as being available during the next 20 years.
 These supply acquisitions will occur according to need (firming existing supplies or meeting new obligations) and the principles identified for the water supply acquisition program in Section 4.5.1.
 Firming supplies could include LTSCs, CAP supplies less impacted by shortage, effluent, Colorado River supplies, imported groundwater, Verde River water, or water from future desalination projects.